Scrutiny

 Meeting dates, documents and membership.

-Scrutinises the Council’s Public Realm Services, including highways, transport, waste collections and disposal, landscaping services and the Council’s green and climate change policies.
-It also services as the Council’s statutory scrutiny committee for Flood and Water Risk Management.
+Scrutinises services, including highways, transport, waste collections and disposal, landscaping services, the Council’s green and climate change policies and Development Control and strategic planning matters.
+It also serves as the Council’s statutory scrutiny committee for Flood and Water Risk Management.

 Meeting dates, documents and membership.